 Using visuals, stories, and an animated personality, I create an enjoyable and energetic learning environment that one participant called “connectable.”
 The most effective sessions are those that build relationships between my audience, myself, and the content while building capacity.
 So my focus is always providing practical ideas coupled with research that teachers and administrators can use to improve the learning process.
 My C4 Framework – Collect, Collaborate, Create, and Communicate – provides a structure for all of my workshops and presentations.

 Learning should be more than simply memorizing facts and data.
-Our task is to help students generate questions, solve problems, and communicate solutions.
+Our true task is to develop informed, knowledgeable, and engaged students that make the world a better place.

 Thinking Historically: Strategies for Integrating Evidence